 A new website for the University of Würzburg

 The requirements for the design and functionality of websites are constantly changing.
-After the last refresh in 2017, the design, navigation concept and mobile view of the current university website no longer meet current standards.
-Take a look back at the history of our university website (German only).
+After the last revision in 2017, the design, navigation concept and mobile view of the current university website no longer meet current standards.
+Take a look back at the history of our university website.

-Our aim is to create a modern, attractive and intuitive website that is of central strategic importance to the university.
-It should attract prospective students, put excellent research in the spotlight and bring university activities to life:
+Our aim is to create a modern, attractive and intuitive website.
+It should attract prospective students, put excellent research in the spotlight and bring university life to life.
+The website is of central, strategic importance for the university:

-1. For many, the website is the first point of contact with the university, be it for prospective students, researchers or potential employees.
+1. For many, the website is the first point of contact with the university be it for prospective students, researchers, potential employees or the interested public.
 A high-quality digital business card is crucial in order to survive national and international competition.

 2. Many members of the University of Würzburg use the website on a daily basis.
 A functional website makes daily work noticeably easier and contributes to an efficient and excellent administration and university.